Suzanne Mouton-Odum, Ph.D.

 Tyson Reuter, Ph.D.

 Dr. Tyson Reuter received his Bachelor of Arts in Psychology and Philosophy from Hobart and William Smith Colleges, a Master of Arts in Psychology from the University of Houston, and a Doctor of Philosophy in Clinical Psychology from the University of Houston.
-He completed his residency in Clinical Psychology at Northwestern University, Feinberg School of Medicine.
-Dr. Reuter works with patients across the developmental lifespan (early childhood through adulthood), and has interest and expertise in adolescence, anxiety, OCD, tic disorders, and LGBT health.
+He completed his residency in Clinical Psychology at Northwestern University, Feinberg School of Medicine, is a Clinical Assistant Professor at University of Texas Medical Branch, and President-Elect of the Houston Psychological Association.
+Dr. Reuter works with patients across the developmental lifespan (childhood through adulthood), and has interest and expertise in adolescence, anxiety, OCD, tic disorders, and LGBT health.
 He specializes in providing solution-focused, evidenced-based treatments, primarily Cognitive-Behavioral Therapy (CBT), and has enjoyed working in a variety of treatment settings including hospitals, medical schools, inpatient psychiatric facilities, community clinics, and private practice.
 Dr. Reuter is trained as a scientist-practitioner and is published widely in top peer-reviewed scientific journals on various health behaviors.
 He continues to present at national conferences and his work has been featured on major media outlets such as CNN, USA Today, Newsweek, and US News and World Report.